-How do the eBay listings work?
+How do your eBay listings work?

 Our category pages include an ‘EBAY AUCTIONS’ tab to enable fast browsing of relevant and interesting eBay auctions in that category.